museumcomputernetwork/mcn-2020-git-haiku/index.md

-In the sea-surf edge
+In the cicada's cry
-here at your flowering grave
+loneliness?
+Just one leaf
-the autumn dusk is here.
+A little woven cape